uvicmakerlab/dhsi2016/photogrammetry.md

 ![image alt text](images/photoscan3.png)

 Finally, it’s time to add texture.
-This step accounts for Photoscan’s ability to replicate objects with such accuracy.
+This step adds texture onto the surface of your modelled object and your mesh begins to look like a thing.

 ![image alt text](images/photoscan4.png)